qdrant/demo-code-search/README.md

 part of the demo, but it is not directly exposed to the user.
 All the required scripts are documented below, and you can find them in the [`tools`](/tools) directory.

-Demo is, as always, open source, so feel free to check the code in this repository to see how it is implemented.
+The demo is, as always, open source, so feel free to check the code in this repository to see how it is implemented.

 ## Usage